infu/icblast/README.md

 Explore Internet Computer canisters from your terminal at velocity.

-Blast is a small Deno-powered CLI that discovers a canister’s Candid interface on the fly, lets you inspect methods, call them with JSON, and validate I/O against generated JSON Schemas.
-Binaries are produced via `deno compile` and shipped for Linux and macOS.
+Blast is a small Node.js CLI that discovers a canister’s Candid interface on the fly, lets you inspect methods, call them with JSON, and validate I/O against generated JSON Schemas.
+It’s distributed as an npm package with a global `blast` command.

 ## Features
 - Discover Candid via canister metadata; compile to an `idlFactory` locally